 For snacks, I might have a bit of dark chocolate or some chocolate chia seed pudding.
 We have a great recipe at the wellness center: 1 can coconut milk, 3 tbsp. chia seeds, Stevia to taste, 2 tbsp. raw cacao powder, 1/2 ripe avocado, and 1 tbsp. almond butter.
 Spin all ingredients through the Vitamix, and then let it sit in the fridge for 30 minutes before serving.
 When people worry that cutting out sugar will feel like deprivation, I just share this recipe with them—it's delicious.

-The Skinny: When I wake up, I start my day with coffee and almond milk creamer (love the Vanilla Almond milk creamer by Califa Farms).
-It tastes like a vanilla latte!
+When I wake up, I start my day with coffee and almond milk creamer (I love the Vanilla Almond milk creamer by Califa Farms).
+It tastes like a vanilla latte.
 I need my coffee and I like to wake up slowly while enjoying it, watching the news, and returning emails.
 I am not a breakfast person.
-I don't like to eat at 8 a.m.!
-I do not force myself to eat just because it is 8 a.m. and everyone is eating breakfast!
+I don't like to eat at 8 a.m.
+I do not force myself to eat just because it is 8 a.m. and everyone is eating breakfast.
 I eat when I'm hungry.
 I have a 9-year-old son, so I have to get him ready and drop him off at school.

 I have a snack only if I'm hungry.
 I buy ready-to-eat washed and cut veggie platters at the market.
 I love jicama sticks, so I snack on that with hummus, or an orange, or Snapea Crisps.

-When I was single, dinner was at 8, but now that I have a son and a husband, dinner is at 6 p.m.!
+When I was single, dinner was at 8, but now that I have a son and a husband, dinner is at 6 p.m.
 I cook four times per week.
 I love to pick up a rotisserie chicken from the maker (Gelsons is my favorite).
-Then, I make a steamed broccoli, drizzle with olive oil and a little garlic salt, and make rice.
-Another dinner is pan-fried flank steak, oven roasted potatoes, and a salad.
-I always have protein, starch, and a vegetable.
-When I don't feel like cooking, I pick up soft tacos from Poquito Mas, or Teriyaki Salmon Veggie Bowls from a local restaurant called Yogi's Grill.
-After dinner, I try not to eat a lot as that leads to weight gain!
-If I need something sweet, I might eat Red Vines licorice, fruit-juice bars, sorbet or coconut gluten-free macaroons!
+Then, I make steamed broccoli, drizzle with olive oil and a little garlic salt, and rice.
+Another dinner is pan-fried flank steak, oven-roasted potatoes, and a salad.
+I always have protein, starch, and vegetable.
+When I don't feel like cooking, I pick up soft tacos from Poquito Mas or Teriyaki Salmon Veggie Bowls from a local restaurant called Yogi's Grill.
+After dinner, I try not to eat a lot as that leads to weight gain.
+If I need something sweet, I might eat Red Vines licorice, fruit-juice bars, sorbet or coconut gluten-free macaroon.